vlang/v-logo/README.md

 ## Contributing

-Yay ...
-I will be very happy if you want to contribute!
 Here are some steps you might take to contribute.

 - Fork this repository.
-- Clone the forked repo | `git clone https://www.github.com/YOUR_USERNAME/v-logo`.
+- Clone the forked repo | `git clone https://github.com/YOUR_USERNAME/v-logo`.
-- After you make changes, pull to the forked repo, open the pull request.
+- After you make changes, push to the forked repo, create the pull request.
 - Give a good pull request title and match the changes you have made.

 Thank you !!! ✌️😊